github/docs/content/get-started/learning-about-github/access-permissions-on-github.md

 ## Organization accounts

-Organization members can have *owner*{% ifversion fpt %}, *billing manager*,{% endif %} or *member* roles.
+Organization members can have *owner*{ ifversion fpt }, *billing manager*,{ endif } or *member* roles.
 Owners have complete administrative access to your organization{% ifversion fpt %}, while billing managers can manage billing settings{% endif %}.
 Member is the default role for everyone else.
 You can manage access permissions for multiple members at a time with teams.
 For more information, see:
 - "[Permission levels for an organization](/articles/permission-levels-for-an-organization)"
 - "[Project board permissions for an organization](/articles/project-board-permissions-for-an-organization)"
 - "[Repository permission levels for an organization](/articles/repository-permission-levels-for-an-organization)"
 - "[About teams](/articles/about-teams)"

-{% ifversion fpt %}
+{ ifversion fpt }

 ## Enterprise accounts